Mercury in fish: The trouble with tuna and other seafood

 You can also read Tom Brenna’s and Michael Crawford’s open letter to the FDA to revise their recommendations about fish consumption.

 Does it make a difference how you cook fish?
-Perhaps not--not if you are trying to reduce levels of mercury in fish (Perello et al 2008).
+Perhaps not, not if you are trying to reduce levels of mercury in fish (Perello et al 2008).
 But one study found that deep frying increased the concentration of mercury in fish (Burger et al 2003).

-Wondering about PCBs and other contaminants in salmon?
-Levels depend on what the salmon eat, which varies locally (Sprague et al 2010).
+As for other health issues, it’s true that mercury isn’t the only concern when you consume fish and seafood.
+Some kids are allergic to shellfish.
+And, like land-based foods, seafood is sometimes contaminated with pollutants (like PCBs) or disease-causing microorganisms.
+For example, PCB levels in salmon depend on what the salmon eat, which varies locally (Sprague et al 2010).
 Presently, it’s not clear that average levels have detrimental developmental effects (Moon et al 2009).
 For a critical look at the PCB salmon story, check out out Trevor Butterworth’s article on STATS.

 References: Mercury in fish